microsoft/pxt-adafruit/docs/courses/maker/projects/crown.md

 ## Academic tie-in ideas

-* History: celebrate your individual family history and background by creating a culture crown.
+* **History**: celebrate your individual family history and background by creating a culture crown.
-* Literature: represent a theme from a novel, like identity in society, or the hero’s journey in a symbolic crown.
+* **Literature**: represent a theme from a novel, like identity in society, or the hero’s journey in a symbolic crown.
-* Music: collaborate with several friends to perform a piece of music that is triggered by your synchronized head movements.
+* **Music**: collaborate with several friends to perform a piece of music that is triggered by your synchronized head movements.

 ## Materials